-Evomail for iPad review - a ho-hum option for Gmail users
+Evomail for iPad full review

 There are so many email applications available that any newcomer has to have a nifty addition to stand out from the App Store crowd.
 Recent products like Triage and Mailbox, which both feature intuitive tools for getting down to "inbox zero," fulfill this promise.
 Another new offering--Evomail, a $3 iPad app for Gmail users--is competent, but it's barely distinguishable from Gmail's own, free iOS client.